 The First Mile: Is Your Strategic Initiative Set-up for Success?

 When is a ‘strategic priority’ an ‘initiative’, a ‘project’ or even a ‘program’?
 Does it even matter?
 Well, our research suggests that such semantics may have an influence on strategy.
 In particular, the language used may influence the manner of execution and thereby the likelihood of success.

-There are lots of different words used to describe the bridge between strategy and execution – most notably ‘priority’, ‘initiative’, ‘program’ (programme if you are from Ireland, the UK or some parts of Europe) and ‘project’.
+There are lots of different words used to describe the bridge between strategy and execution – most notably ‘priority’, ‘initiative’, ‘program’ and ‘project’.
 Which of these words does your organization use?

-The central proposition is this: Strategic Initiatives should be managed more like projects.
+The central proposition is this: Strategic Initiatives should be managed more like projects (and portfolios of projects).
 But that is not all!
 There is a corollary which means that the solution is not to hand projects over to project managers and expect some form of magic.
 Nor is the solution to turn up the heat on the project management office.

-Indeed, as we say your PMO won’t save you.
+Indeed, as we say your Project Management Office won’t save you.
 While Strategic Initiatives should be managed more like projects, there is a catch: Critical Projects should be led more like strategic initiatives!
 They keywords are underlined.

 The full proposition then is: Strategic Initiatives should be managed more like projects and critical projects led more like strategic initiatives.
 You can interchange the words ‘priority’ or ‘program’ into this proposition.
 Let’s explore some practical implications next.

 What PM Can Do

 Managing strategic initiatives like critical projects typically means more rigour and discipline around how they are managed.
 That includes:

 - Setting out a clearer scope